falkr/ttm4115/pages/prep-components.md

 ## From Interfaces to Services

 The interfaces describe how to use a specific functionality of a component.
 And indeed, in object-oriented programming, we can use these interfaces to plug together system parts.
 To make this also work in a component-based setting and in a dynamic way, we introduce the concept of a **service**.
-Have a look ath the three-step interaction below:
+Have a look at the three-step interaction below:

 ---
 type: figure